atreyasha/dotfiles/docs/develop.md

     2.  best way to force-fold would be to stow all with `--no-folding` and then re-do with `fold_stow`

+        1.  this will fix issue of child directories being folded at a parent-level inadvertently, which might be problematic

+        2.  all fold scripts must be updated to reflect across all repositories

     3.  consider adding more dotfiles to forced stow category, especially those where files get actively overwritten -\> for example GTK